apache/couchdb/src/docs/src/install/snap.rst

 When troubleshooting couchdb snap, check the logs first.
 You'll likely need to inspect ``/var/snap/couchdb/current/etc/local.ini`` to verify the data directory or modify admin settings, port, or address bindings.
-Also, check ``/var/snap/couchdb/current/etc/vm.args`` to view the erlang name.
+Also, anything related to Erlang runtime check ``/var/snap/couchdb/current/etc/vm.args`` to view the erlang name.

 The most common issue is couchdb not finding the database files.
 Ensure that ``local.ini`` includes the following stanza and points to your data files:

 .. code-block:: ini